Army of Tennesee Civil War Relics Authentic

 WP 38.
 Governor Joe Brown Georgia Pike.

 An odd Confederate weapon that highlights the lack of armaments early in the war.
 Full length shaft.
 Excellent condition.
 No cracks, repairs, or damage to the wood.
 Spear type blade and haftings in good shape.
 Missing butt cap.
+Measures slightly over 8 feet in length.

 no images were found